-The Company is exposed to changes in market variables such as floating interest rate obligations arising from floating rate interest bearing loans.
+The Company is exposed to changes in market variables such as floating interest rate obligations arising from floating rate interest-bearing loans.
 These risks are mitigated by the Company through a funding basis swap arrangement and the limited recourse nature of the loans.
-Climate risk has been assessed as a potential future risk of the Company.
-The main features of the Company's internal control and risk management systems are set out in note 4.3.
+Aligned to the Group approach, climate risk has been assessed as a potential future risk of the Company and has been deemed to have no material impact in these financial statements.
+The main features of the Company's internal control and risk management systems are set out in note 4.3 to the financial statements.